MathieuChayer/glados-tts/readme.md

 build a simple virtual assistant with the voice and attitude of the evil GladOS from the Portal Franchise.

+You just have to run glados.py and type in your commands !

 So far, the virtual assistance has a few simple skills :

 - Greet the user